-Meryl Jaffe, PhD, teaches visual literacy and critical reading at Johns Hopkins University Center for Talented Youth OnLine Division and co-author of Using Content-Area Graphic Texts for Learning.
-She used to encourage the "classics" to the exclusion of comics, but with her kids' intervention, Meryl has become an avid graphic novel fan.
+Meryl Jaffe, PhD., teaches visual literacy and critical reading at Johns Hopkins University Center for Talented Youth OnLine Division and is the author of Raising a Reader!
+How Comics and Graphic Novels Can Help Your Kids Love To Read! and Using Content-Area Graphic Texts for Learning.
+She used to encourage the "classics" to the exclusion of comics, but with her kids' intervention Meryl has become an avid graphic novel fan.
 She now incorporates them in her work, believing that the educational process must reflect the imagination and intellectual flexibility it hopes to nurture.
-Meryl hopes to empower educators and encourage an ongoing dialogue promoting kids' right to read while utilizing the rich educational opportunities graphic novels have to offer.
-More information can be found at www.departingthetext.blogspot.com.
+Meryl and CBLDF hope to empower educators and encourage an ongoing dialogue promoting the right to read while utilizing the rich educational opportunities graphic novels have to offer.
+Please continue the dialogue with your own comments, teaching, reading or discussion ideas at meryl.jaffe@cbldf.org, and please visit Dr. Jaffe at www.departingthetext.blogspot.com.

 Jennifer L. Holm is a New York Times bestselling children's author and the recipient of three Newbery Honors for her novels Our Only May Amelia, Penny from Heaven, and Turtle in Paradise.
-Jennifer collaborates with her brother, Matthew Holm, on two graphic novel series - the popular Babymouse series and the bestselling Squish series.
-She is also the author of several other highly praised books, including the Boston Jane trilogy and Middle School Is Worse Than Meatloaf.
+Jennifer collaborates with her brother, Matthew Holm, on the popular Babymouse series and the bestselling Squish series.
+The Babymouse graphic novels for young readers have sold more than 1.7 million copies and won numerous awards, including the 2006 Gryphon award, 2006 New York Book Show awards, and seven IRA/CBC Children's Choice awards.
+Babymouse: Queen of the World was the first graphic novel ever to be named an ALA/ALSC Notable Children's Book.
+Jennifer joined the board of directors of CBLDF in 2013 and is delighted to be involved with an organization that champions the right to read.